What Employee Feedback Can Tell You

 Too often, employees don’t have a convenient or anonymous way to provide feedback.
-Giving them a platform where they can do that is a win-win: employees feel heard and valued for their perspectives, and organizations have real-time information they can use to increase employee engagement and improve organizational culture.
+Giving them a platform where they can do that is a win-win: employees feel heard and valued for their perspectives, and organizations have real-time information they can use to increase employee engagement, enhance employee performance, and improve organizational culture.

 This is critical at all levels of the organization, but especially on the front lines.
 Giving those employees a voice can pay off in many ways, especially in an environment where employee engagement levels are dropping.